autocorr/faust_line_imaging/docs/source/userguide.rst

    # (Method 1) Restart tclean non-interactively with a lower
    # `lowernoisethreshold` for auto-multithresh.
    #problematic_config.autom_kwargs['lownoisethreshold'] = 1.0
-   #problematic_config.clean_line(ext='clean')
+   #problematic_config.clean_line(ext='clean', restart=True)

-   # (Method 2) Restart tclean interactively using the existing clean mask and model.
+   # (Method 2) Restart tclean interactively using the existing clean mask and
+   # model.
    problematic_config.clean_line(ext='clean', restart=True, interactive=True)
    # ^ The casaviewer will appear for manual masking.
 Identify the channel
-   #   with the offending emission (the channel indices will now be of the chunk)
+   #   with the offending emission (the channel indices will now be of the
-   #   and draw an addition to the mask.
-Often times it suffices to select
+   #   chunk) and draw an addition to the mask.
+Often times it suffices to
-   #   the "blue rightward arrow" icon immediately if the emission is faint.
+   #   select the "blue rightward arrow" icon immediately if the emission is
+   #   faint.

    # (Method 3) Restart tclean interactively without auto-multithresh, using
    # a static mask that we can add to.